-We often see that 80% of what attorneys do for SEO is great but 20% is so bad that it’s preventing them from getting leads.
+We often see that 80% of what attorneys do for SEO is great, but 20% is so bad that it’s preventing them from getting leads.

-In our particular example we started as always from a complimentary “Attorney SEO performance audit” and discovered a very popular situation:
+In our particular example, we started as always from a complimentary “Attorney SEO performance audit” and discovered a very popular situation:

-The website was very professional but had slow load speed and issues with the mobile version which was 15% of the problems.
+The website was very professional but had slow load speed and issues with the mobile version, which was 15% of the problems.

 Another 20% of the problems were coming from the fact that nobody ever worked on SEO backlinks.
 There were very few submissions to legal directories, no lawyer-specific guest blog posts, etc. So Google saw it as a sign that nobody on the internet wrote anything about our client.

 But the most problems were coming from the fact that our client’s SEO content strategy was ineffective.
-Instead of setting up a SMART goal and pursue something narrow and specific, our client (with a limited budget) went for very expensive and general keywords trying and failing to compete with law firms with huge budgets.
+Instead of setting up a SMART goal and pursue something narrow and specific, our client (with a limited budget) went for costly and general keywords trying and failing to compete with law firms with huge budgets.

 There were many other problems like poor case studies, absence of video content, mediocre reviews, etc.